marhweqyuwehs/11401_CS203A/Assignment/AssignmentIV/README_.md

 - Observations: Outputs align with the analysis, showing better distribution with prime table sizes.

 ## Analysis
-- Prime vs non-prime `m`: Prime table sizes generally result in better distribution and fewer collisions.
+- Prime vs non-prime $m$: The Multiplication Method minimizes the impact of $m$'s primality, but results confirm that prime $m$ still aids in preventing minor clustering, offering superior stability and uniformity in the index sequence.
-- Patterns or collisions: Non-prime table sizes tend to produce repetitive patterns, leading to more collisions.
+- Patterns or collisions: The design effectively eliminates the systematic collisions seen in simple Division Hashing.
+The Polynomial Hash consistently provided good dispersion, avoiding noticeable patterns even when $m$ was small.
-- Improvements: Use a prime table size and a well-designed hash function to enhance distribution.
+- Improvements: The implementation is highly robust for standard integer and string inputs.
+Future improvements could involve using 64-bit data types for the intermediate hash value to handle keys of extreme magnitude.

 ## Reflection
-1. Designing hash functions requires balancing simplicity and effectiveness to minimize collisions.
+1.Designing hash functions requires balancing simplicity and effectiveness to minimize collisions.
-2. Table size significantly impacts the uniformity of the hash distribution, with prime sizes performing better.
+2.The Multiplication Method using the golden ratio proved highly effective and robust, providing a clear and uniform index sequence across all table sizes tested.
-3. The design using a prime table size and a linear transformation formula produced the most uniform index sequence.
+3.Table size significantly impacts the uniformity of the hash distribution, and while our method mitigated the reliance on prime numbers, selecting a prime $m$ remains the best practice for optimal performance.